 Well, one of the contributing factors to getting maximum clicks and engagement is the best time to post.
-Publishing witty and captivating content on twitter while your audience is online is one way to boost your brand’s presence on twitter.
+Publishing witty and captivating content while your audience is online is one promising way to boost your brand’s presence here.

-- The General best time to post on twitter.
+- The general best time to post on Twitter

 Table of Contents

-Since 2016, twitter has also been running its feeds, just like other social media platforms, on engagement or popularity basis and not on reverse-chronology.
+Since 2016, Twitter has also been running its feeds, just like other social media platforms, on an engagement or popularity basis and not on reverse-chronology.
 But now, citing users’ feedback, Twitter allows people to switch their feeds from “Top-ranked tweets” to “Latest post tweets” in a click.

 What is the average best time to post on Twitter?